 Ocala's Historic Downtown Square is at the center of the historic district and within walking distance to shopping, dining, and nightlife.
 The Square is a gathering place for concerts and community events like First Friday Art Walks.
 The Downtown Square is also the perfect place to meet with friends to explore downtown including the nearby Ocala Downtown Market.

-There is free live music on the square every Thursday-Saturday, 6-8 pm. (pending weather or special events).
+There is free live music on the square every Friday & Saturday, 6-8 pm, September-May (pending weather or special events).